CSV Import

 2. Import Borehole Details

-Borehole details includes list of samples, field tests, stratigraphy, drill runs, etc. In a project with large number of boreholes, importing separate CSV files for every borehole is not practical.
+Borehole details may include list of samples, SPT results, stratigraphy, drill runs, etc. In a project with large number of boreholes, importing separate CSV files for every borehole is not practical.
 For bulk importing of borehole details:

 - Edit one of the boreholes created in Step 1 above.